mirror/boost/libs/iterator/doc/function_input_iterator.rst

 .. _InputIterator: http://www.sgi.com/tech/stl/InputIterator.html

-Like the Generator Iterator, the Function Input Iterator takes a function that models the Generator_ concept (which is basically a nullary or 0-arity function object).
-Each increment of the function Function Input Iterator invokes the generator function and stores the value in the iterator.
-When the iterator is dereferenced the stored value is returned.
+The Function Input Iterator takes a function that models the Generator_ concept (which is basically a nullary or 0-arity function object).
+The first dereference of the iterator at a given position invokes the generator function and stores and returns the result; subsequent dereferences at the same position simply return the same stored result.
+Incrementing the iterator places it at a new position, hence a subsequent dereference will generate a new value via another invokation of the generator function.
+This ensures the generator function is invoked precisely when the iterator is requested to return a (new) value.

 .. _Generator: http://www.sgi.com/tech/stl/Generator.html